10 Tips for dating after divorce or separation

 There’s no ‘one-size-fits-all’ answer to this question.
 The most important tip is to take time to ensure that you’re ready to re-enter the world of dating, which can be especially challenging if you’re coming out of a long marriage or relationship.
 Prioritise your own wellbeing before stepping back out.

-Can you date after filing for divorce?
+Can you date after applying for divorce?

 It is completely up to you when, or if you decide to get back out there and start dating after a separation.
 It’s worth realising that it can, in some situations, make the divorce process much more difficult as involving someone else in what can already be an emotionally strenuous time in your family’s lives can complicate things on both an emotional and logistical level.
 For instance, it may cause your partner to dig their feet in and can slow down the process.